 Intercultural Competency and Belonging Lab (ICBL)

-The Professional Learning Gap in Belonging for U.S. International Schools
+The Professional Learning Gap in Belonging for International Schools in North America

 For fifteen of those years, I have worked directly with international schools to address this through individual consultation, including two successful Inclusive Leadership Executive Cohorts in Latin America, one Cohort in Asia, and more recently five Intercultural Competency and Belonging Institutes in Hong Kong, Korea, Panama, Spain, and Austria.
 Over time, schools began asking for something more sustained.
 A dedicated learning space they could return to.

-U.S. international schools had nothing comparable.
+International schools in North America had nothing comparable.
 The ICBL is my response to that ask.

 1